mahsayedsalem/distributed-url-shortner/README.md

 ![ScreenShot](/images/url-shortner-diagram.png)

-## Stack Decisions
+## Design Decisions

+### Technologies

 * Java/Spring Framework as a primary development language.
-* MongoDB as a source of truth since it's Optimized for reads.
+* MongoDB as a source of truth since it's optimized for reads.
 Our read/write ratio could reach 200/1.
 * Redis as a Caching Database.
 We will cache 20% of the most visited URLs.
 * We will publish to Kafka on every redirect: {SHORT-URL,  URL, USER}.
 These messages are going to be aggregated using KSQL.
 * Implement CQRS on the Critical Services (Redirector - Convertor - Generator).